stonelgh/node-style-guide/Readme.md

 ## Formatting

+### 100 characters per line

+Limit your lines to 100 characters.

+When a statement will not fit nicely on a single line, it may be necessary to break it.
+It is best to break after a { left brace, [ left bracket, ( left paren, , comma, or before a . period, ? question mark, or : colon.
+If such a break is not feasible, then break after an operator.

 ### 4 Spaces for indentation
 Use 4 spaces for indentation.
-Tabs are forbidden for such purpose.
+No tabs.

 ### Whitespace
-A blank space should not be used between a function value and its invoking '('.

-No space should separate a unary operator and its operand except when the operator is a word such as typeof.
+No space should separate an unary operator and its operand except when the operator is a word such as typeof.

 All binary operators should be separated from their operands by a space on each side except '.' and '(' and '['.

+No space is allowed around '(' with respect to the previous rules.

+No space is allowed before ')' and ']' unless they are on a separate line;

+Every '{' should be preceded by a space.

 Every ',' should be followed by a space or a line break.

 Each ';' in the control part of a for statement should be followed with a space.

+No trailing spaces are allowed at the end of a line.

 ### Newlines